-The Australian taxation and superannuation systems are set up to provide some excellent tax benefits and concessions to those income-earners who contribute to their own super while they’re working.
-But, while there is no limit to how much you’re allowed to add to your super, there is a limit on the tax concessions you can claim.
+The Australian taxation and superannuation systems are set up to provide some excellent tax benefits and concessions to people who contribute to their own super while they’re working.

+There is a limit on the tax concessions you can claim.
 In short, if you contribute too much you may have to pay extra tax and a charge.
-These superannuation contribution limits are known as contributions caps.
+These limits are known as contributions caps.

 How do super contributions caps work?